 This is a great opportunity for High School teens to Audition and get experience in performing for a large audience, a stipend will be paid to each student, with no heavy time commitments until the last 2 weeks before the show.
 We will be looking for students for another great year of this program.

-This is our 7th year for the teen program that will be continuing into next year’s season of 2023-24.
-This years show is going to be:
+This is our 9th year for the teen program that will continue into next year’s season of 2025-26.
+This year’s show is going to be:

 Performances will be: